EPDM Rubber Parts from injection molding | EPDM Molding Rubber Manufacturers Near Me

 Molded EPDM Rubber

-We do not recommend the use of EPDM for applications that involve petroleum derivatives.
-Mineral oils and solvents can cause an adverse reaction when used with EPDM.
-EPDM is also not recommended as an electrical insulator.
+However, EPDM is not suitable for applications involving petroleum derivatives, as mineral oils and solvents can cause adverse reactions.
+Additionally, EPDM is not recommended as an electrical insulator.

 EPDM rubber or ethylene propylene diene monomer rubber is synthetic rubber with high density.
 It is an ideal roofing material as well as many other outdoor, HVAC, automotive and industrial applications.
 EPDM also exhibits mechanical properties found in both natural rubber and synthetic rubber.
 Furthermore, EPDM materials are far less costly and more durable than silicone materials.
 As a result, EPDM products last for much longer periods of time, saving you money on replacements.